RPA

 With her small crew, HR director Sandi Mauro carried out her routine.
 She obtained workers’ compensation figures from management and created a series of Excel spreadsheets, which she then forwarded to payroll for processing.

-To reduce human error, save time, and provide employees with greater transparency into their pay calculations, FuelCell Energy made the quick decision to invest in HR automation software.
+FuelCell Energy quickly decided to invest in HR automation software to reduce human error, save time, and provide employees with greater transparency into their pay calculations.

 Planning compensation used to take an entire month.
 In contrast, using the new system takes a week and is error-free.